myokit/pbmb-2016/README.md

 # Examples from the 2016 PBMB paper

-This repository contains example models and code accompanying the paper "Myokit: A simple interface to cardiac cellular electrophysiology]".
+This repository contains example models and code accompanying the paper:

 Michael Clerx, Pieter Collins, Enno de Lange, and Paul G.A.
 Volders.
 _Myokit: A simple interface to cardiac cellular electrophysiology_.